No 'boots on the ground' in Iran dispute, Trump says; cites 'unlimited time' for new deal

 WASHINGTON/GENEVA (Reuters) - U.S. President Donald Trump said on Wednesday that he was “not talking boots on the ground” should he take military action against Iran and that he had “unlimited time” to try to forge an agreement with Tehran.

-Iran suggested it was just one day from breaching a threshold in the 2015 international nuclear deal that limited its stockpile of uranium, a move that would pressure European countries aiming to be neutral to pick sides.
+Iran suggested it was just one day from breaching a limit in the 2015 nuclear deal that restricted its stockpile of uranium, a move that would pressure European countries aiming to be neutral to pick sides.

-The fate of the nuclear deal, under which Iran agreed to curbs on its nuclear program in return for access to international trade, has been at the heart of the dispute which took on a military dimension in recent weeks.
+The fate of the multilateral nuclear deal, under which Iran agreed to curbs on its nuclear program in return for relief from economic sanctions, has been at the heart of the U.S.-Iran dispute which took on a military dimension in recent weeks.

 Last week Iran shot down a U.S. drone it said was in its air space, which Washington denied.
-Trump ordered retaliatory air strikes but called them off at the last minute, later saying too many people would have died.
+Trump called off retaliatory air strikes at the last minute, saying too many people would have died.
+Washington also accused Tehran or its proxies of attacks in May and June on six tankers in the Gulf region, which Iran denies.

 Asked on Fox Business Network if a war was brewing, Trump replied: “I hope we don’t but we’re in a very strong position if something should happen.”